-a friend, who has like 7 days in his pocket on Nitro prime (softish flat deck) got a custom x for this season, will be interesting He tried Ride Highlife for a few runs, liked it, so was confident and went all in
+a friend, who has like 7 days in his pocket on Nitro prime (softish flat deck) got a custom x for this season, will be interesting :D He tried Ride Highlife for a few runs, liked it, so was confident and went all in :D

 The point I was making is that you compared it to a car with a tricky gear box vs a corolla.
 What a gross exhageration.
 On both ends.